The Difference Between Concept

 Illustrator: John Harris

-Sometimes an illustrator comes up with their own concepts for the book
+Sometimes an Illustrator comes up with their own concepts for the book

 cover.
-Sometimes the illustrator is handed a character, like "Draw
+Sometimes the Illustrator is handed a character, like "Draw

 Spiderman for this comic cover", and they come up with the pose and the